AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomain.md

 Only a small number of implementations have use for the `cookieDomain` variable, and even then, alternative variables like [`cookieDomainPeriods`](cookiedomainperiods.md) can be used instead.

-## Cookie Domain in Adobe Experience Platform Data Collection
+## Cookie Domain using tags in Adobe Experience Platform

 There is not a dedicated field in the Data Collection UI to use this variable.
 Use the custom code editor, following AppMeasurement syntax.